Jbprod/Sopherim/README.md

 Requirements:

-To run Sopherim, you'll need to update your Java version to the last one (At this time, Java 8u40).
-This is necessary because I'm using last tools and controls provided by this Java version.
+To run Sopherim, you will need to update your Java version to the last one (At this time, Java 8).
+This is necessary because SOpherim uses librariries and controls provided by this Java version.

 Who am I :

 I'm a young computer scientist.
 I love to develop softwares, most of the time in Java.
 I'm living in Belgium and I hope Sopherim will be the first of a long list of softwares I expect to develop in the future.

-UPDATE 2015/05/15
+UPDATE 2015/07/10

-I'm happy to announce that a first version of Sopherim should be available in the middle of July 2015.
-The implementation is still ongoing but the main functionalities are ready.
+I'm sorry to announce the previous deadline (mid-July) cannot be met.
+I had some big bugs during the development and it took a lot of time to fix them.
+The bêta version should be available now in mid-September.
+Thanks for your patience and sorry for the inconvenience.

 First picture (French user interface)